Media in Gujarati language: 1960—2000

 Following Mahagujarat Movement in 1960, Bombay state was divided into Gujarat, with Ahmedabad as its capital, and Maharashtra with Mumbai as its capital.
 The newspapers published from both capital cities changed their area of coverage accordingly.
 Akila Daily started in 1978 from Rajkot.
 Gujarat Samachar and Sandesh expanded its number of editions in 1980s.
-Sandesh was headed by Chimanbhai Patel from 1958 who introduced weekly supplements in Gujarat.
-Pradyumna Mehta published monthly Hindustan Patrika in Chicago from 1977 to 1981 for Gujarati diaspora.
-Other monthlies abroad were Gujarat Vartaman and Bharat Sandesh both based in Chicago and stopped in 1980s.
+Sandesh was headed by Chimanbhai Patel from 1958, who introduced weekly supplements in Gujarat.
+Pradyumna Mehta published the monthly Hindustan Patrika in Chicago from 1977 to 1981 for the Gujarati diaspora.
+Other monthlies abroad were Gujarat Vartaman and Bharat Sandesh, both based in Chicago and stopped in the 1980s.
 Gujarati Samachar based in New York City was published also.
 Bhupat Vadodaria established Sambhaav media group in 1986 which publishes evening tabloid Sambhaav Metro in Ahmedabad.
 It also publishes Abhiyaan, a socio-political weekly.
+Among the notable Gujarati periodicals published from Mumbai during this period was Samkaleen, a Gujarati daily of the Express Group founded by Ramnath Goenka.
+Under the editorship of Hasmukh Gandhi, it gained recognition for its coverage of politics, public affairs, and analytical editorial writing and occupied a significant place in late twentieth century Gujarati journalism.
+Gandhi edited it between January 1984 and February 1995.

 2000 onwards

-Sambhaav was the first media group to enter in online media in Gujarat.
+Sambhaav was the first media group to enter online media in Gujarat.
 Divya Bhaskar was introduced in 2003 by Dainik Bhaskar Group which led to another business war in Gujarati print media.
 It quickly expanded across Gujarat and took over Saurashtra Samachar based in Bhavnagar in 2004.
-Divya Bhaskar publishes an edition for Gujarati diaspora in North America.
+Divya Bhaskar publishes an edition for the Gujarati diaspora in North America.
 The Times Group which publishes The Times of India, launched Gujarati edition of The Economic Times in February 2007 in Ahmedabad and its Gujarati daily NavGujarat Samay in January 2014.